michaellavelle/spring-data-dynamodb/README.md

 * Possibility to integrate custom repository code
 * Easy Spring annotation based integration

+## Demo application ##

+For a demo of spring-data-dynamodb, using spring-data-rest to showcase DynamoDB repositories exposed with REST, please see <a href="https://github.com/michaellavelle/spring-data-dynamodb-demo">spring-data-dynamodb-demo

 ## Quick Start ##

 Download the jar though Maven: